The Snow Queen (1957 film): Release

-Russian theatrical release
+Soviet theatrical release

-The Snow Queen was released in Russia on 1 November 1957.
+The Snow Queen was released in the Soviet Union on 1 November 1957.
 The film is one of the first adaptations of the Danish fairy tale into cinematic media ever since the story was written by Andersen in New Fairy Tales.
 First Volume.
 Second Collection (1844).
 Previously playwright Evgeny Schwartz inspired by the Andersen's writing wrote an acclaimed children's play The Snow Queen that was staged in 1938.
-The era at that time was known as the Khrushchev Thaw, when the Russian people were welcoming a new post world war reconstruction that spanned all phases of life including cinema.
+The era at that time was known as the Khrushchev Thaw, when the Soviet people were welcoming a new post-World War 2 era that spanned all phases of life including cinema.
 The film was released just a few days after the Soviet Union witnessed the world's first artificial satellite Sputnik 1 that launched in October 1957.

 Cold War release

 In 1959, the film was dubbed into English and released by Universal Pictures with the voices of Sandra Dee and Tommy Kirk as Gerda and Kai.
 The film was introduced by a six-minute live-action Christmas prologue featuring TV personality Art Linkletter, as well as a two-minute montage.
 In the prologue, Linkletter recited the following rhyme just before the film began: "One snowflake two/three snowflakes four/And now you'll see 'The Snow Queen'/if you add a million more."
 The American version also contained an entirely rewritten musical score and had three new songs in English, two of which replaced the Russian songs (the other one was in the montage).
 Hollywood Russian composer Joseph Gershenson composed the score for the 1959 film.